MattBriskey/Streamlit_finance_tracker/README.md

 # Streamlit

-Finance tracker built using Streamlit connected to a NoSQL database.
+Finance tracker built using Streamlit connected to a NoSQL database (Deta).
 The user inputs incomes and expenses and a sankey chart is created.

 Website
 ---